Privacy Statement

 What we will ask for and why

-• To provide you with information about services and products
+• Provide you with information, updates and current work project about services and products

-• To signpost content of interest to you, based on the information you entered into our online tools.
+• Signpost content of interest to you, based on the information you entered into our online tools.

-• To administer your membership (including follow up renewals, or upgrades) and provide you with services within your membership (retainer) agreement.
+• Administer your membership (including follow up renewals, or upgrades) and provide you with services within your membership (retainer) agreement.

-• To notify you about changes in our services.
+• Notify you about changes in our services

 Statutory Retention:

-• We retain information about our members and subscribers for the duration of their membership or contract agreement, except as required to protect our legitimate interests of those of third parties.
+We retain information about our members and subscribers for the duration of their membership or contract agreement, except as required by law of Limitations or to protect our legitimate interests of those of third parties.

-• Open-Source Intelligence: For the purpose of due diligence, we may also access information that is publicly available this is called “Open-Source Intelligence” (OSI) We will always provide full citation where we use OSI.
+For the purpose of due diligence, we may also access information that is publicly available this is called “Open-Source Intelligence” (OSI) We will always provide full citation and reference where we use OSI.

-• Recruitment: Anybody applying to work with De’Leigh as a Partner or an Associate will be required to submit two forms of identification taken from the government approved list, this is to prevent money laundering.
-We will also ask for details of current role, CV, and record of CPD, and evidence of professional accreditation.
-May also access Open-Source Intelligence (OSI) i.e., social media in support of your application.
+Recruitment: Anybody applying to work with De’Leigh as a Partner or an Associate will be required to submit two forms of identification taken from the government approved list, this is to prevent money laundering.
+We will also ask for details of current role, CV, and record of CPD, and evidence of professional accreditation and insurance certificate.
+We may also access Open-Source Intelligence (OSI) i.e., social media in support of your application.
 This data will be used for the purpose of completing projects.
 The request will be renewed on the anniversary of the start of the contracting relationship.

 Who we share personal data with